cloudpark93/yolov5-jetson-nano-tips-errors/README.md

 <img src = "https://user-images.githubusercontent.com/78515689/159601538-4acda8fa-9f9f-4500-bc3c-d596789624b9.png" width="400px" height="270px">

-In this case, you can simply resolve this matter by checking the supported frame sizez of the camera, and add two more lines under the `class LoadStreams:` in **datasets.py** file.
+In this case, you can simply resolve this matter by checking the supported frame sizes of the camera, and add two more lines under the `class LoadStreams:` in **datasets.py** file.

 For your information, the location of **datasets.py** is ***yolov5 → utils → datasets.py***